 Business strategies and technology strategies have now converged even sooner than expected.

-While technology augmented parts of government operations, there’s an increase in approaching technology and business strategies, as one.
-In response to the COVID-19 pandemic, public service organizations across the globe, including those in Canada, made rapid digital transformations, accelerating their journeys to the future.
+While technology augmented parts of government operations, few organisations approached their technology and business strategies as one.
+Now, all of that is changing.
+In response to the COVID-19 pandemic, public service organisations across the globe made rapid digital transformations, accelerating their journeys to the future.

-Government organizations are weighed down by legacy systems as outdated technology holds them back.
+Most government enterprises are weighed down by the technical debt of outdated technology.
 Instead, they need to build technical wealth – establishing a clear path away from outdated systems and developing an adaptive, reusable approach to technology.

 What’s more, public service enterprises have more technology choices to make than ever before.
 Each layer of the stack – from cloud deployments, types of AI models and a wide range of edge devices to the design or even basic physics of hardware and computation – is expanding into new dimensions.
 Taking advantage of this choice is easier than ever thanks to an abundance of “as-a-service” solutions from hyperscalers, improvement in technology standards and growing cloud foundation throughout the enterprise.

-The most dynamic, sustainable and impactful architectures will likely be the ones that enable the Canadian government to tap into the full spectrum of technology capabilities available today, building unique solutions for current markets while maintaining a focus on reusability, repurposing and the evolving needs of citizens and communities.
+The most dynamic, sustainable and impactful architectures will likely be the ones that enable governments to tap into the full spectrum of technology capabilities available today, building unique solutions for current markets while maintaining a focus on reusability, repurposing and the evolving needs of constituents and communities.

 Architect a better future

 These rapid transformations and the sudden influx of new technologies have ignited a new era of public service – one where architecture matters more than ever, and better outcomes start in technology stacks.

 There is already a separate, active Accenture Careers account with the same email address as your LinkedIn account email address.
 Please try logging in with your registered email address and password.
 You can then update your LinkedIn sign-in connection through the Edit Profile section.